 When planning to walk Hadrian’s Wall in the north of England in 2014, I carried out a number of risk assessments (as all good Project Managers do!).
 In true ‘Donald Rumsfeld style’, I considered all the ‘known unknowns’ and the ‘unknown unknowns’ 🙂 Anybody who doesn’t is either reckless or supremely confident (the latter can sometimes be the same as the former……).

 As a Cancer patient, there were some issues I had to consider which might not have made the list for most walkers covering this sort of distance and this type of terrain.
 One of the issues I occasionally experience is stomach cramps, not that frequent but problematic and quite painful when they occur.
 If you’ve had abdominal surgery, you might be having to deal with issue.
-Many NET Cancer patients also suffer these cramps due to something called ‘Carcinoid Syndrome’.
+Many Neuroendocrine Tumour (NET) patients also suffer these cramps, often due to something called ‘Carcinoid Syndrome’ or simply as a side effect of treatment.
 This syndrome has symptoms including (amongst others):

 - Abdominal pain